Thirty years ago, maybe as recently as twenty years ago, online education would have seemed preposterous.

 Today, it’s not only possible but increasingly more common, revolutionizing our very idea of what makes a classroom.
 Like the internet or not, online learning platforms are undeniable.
 In fact, in 2016, over 6.3 million students enrolled in online classes.
 There are even colleges now that are conducted fully online.

+You can even get an online Master's degree in sports management, get an online MBA, or various other higher ed degrees.
 Whether you think this is a sign of progress or further isolationism is up to you, but it’s certainly made a massive change to the way education is offered and the way students pursue education.
 Here are just a few transformations in recent years.

 College students are well acquainted with the problem of attempting to register for a class only to find it’s already full.
 These limitations of classroom space are likely a motivator as to the popularity of online learning platforms.
 Today, with so many online classes opening, and the ability to work independently with them, there’s more availability to take the courses that are relevant to you, with less fear of the class filling up.
 You can even take Massive Open Online Courses (MOOCs) for free.
 Consider, too, that online courses often renew monthly rather than per semester, so if you miss registration time, you can register next month.